pizofreude/version-control-systems/git101-vcs-4-dummies.md

 ## **2. Centralized Version Control System**

-In short, centralized VCS is simply local VCS stored in cloud storage with collaboration capabilities.
+In short, centralized VCS is simply local file VCS that can be stored in cloud storage with limited collaboration capabilities.

+SVN is a Centralized VCS (CVCS) and is pretty well integrated to Windows thanks to TortoiseSVN, making it user-friendly: you can manage your files right inside the Windows Explorer, which removes the hassles out of VCS - no command line to learn (it's quite hard to say the same about Git).
+You keep track of the work all along the design phase, and you know which version you sent to manufacturing thanks to "tags".
+The workflow is not imposed by SVN, making it completely flexible and suitable for CAD.

+Another example would be like using MS Office Packages edited in OneDrive by multiple users simultaneously.
+Though OneDrive is a cloud storage solution like Dropbox and Google Drive, they all offers limited version control system that typically offers 30 days validity version controls for free tier user.
+Premium users have unlimited validity for version control files.

-User set their own file nomenclature and do collaboration work which the cloud storage hosting do smart backup automatically for the version control.
+User set their own file nomenclature and do collaboration work.
+In background the cloud storage hosting execute smart backup automatically for the version control.

-E.g.: MS Office Packages edited in OneDrive by multiple users simultaneously.

 Yet another #NoCode solution for data organizer.